How much can I borrow?

 Day rate income calculations using foreign income

-Banks and building societies that accept foreign currency income will use your day rate and multiply it by either 220 or 230 days a year (46 or 48 weeks respectively), depending on the lender's criteria) to work out your income.
+Banks and building societies that accept overseas earnings will use your day rate and multiply it by either 230 or 240 days a year (46 or 48 weeks respectively), depending on the lender's criteria) to work out your income.

 Of course, the income is prorated if the contract(s) stipulate fewer hours a week,